Setting Up a Demo App

 creation success

-Values to copy into the environment variable configuration of the demo app.
+Add App Modal: Values to copy into the environment variable configuration of the demo app

 Once you've cloned the repository, you'll copy and paste the string values from the modal into the .env file located within your demo app repository.
-The following are possible values you will see on this screen, depending on which demo app configuration you selected.
+You will see the following values on this screen:

 Below is an example demonstrating where these values should be inserted: